mario-guerra/whisper_transcriber/README.md

 Simply drop MP3 files into your `~/Recordings` folder.
 The system will automatically:
 1. Detect the new file instantly (via fswatch)
-2. Wait for the recording to complete (file stability check)
+2. **Wait for the recording to complete** (checks if file is open by any process)
+3. Verify file stability (10 seconds after file is closed)
-3. Transcribe using Whisper with timestamps and speaker detection
+4. Transcribe using Whisper with timestamps and speaker detection
-4. **Send you a notification** when complete
+5. **Send you a notification** when complete
-5. **Click the notification** to open the transcripts folder
+6. **Click the notification** to open the transcripts folder
-6. Save the transcript as Markdown in `~/Recordings/transcripts/`
+7. Save the transcript as Markdown in `~/Recordings/transcripts/`
-7. Move the MP3 to `~/Recordings/archive/`
+8. Move the MP3 to `~/Recordings/archive/`

+**Safe for active recording:** The system uses `lsof` to check if the file is open by any process (like your recording app), and only starts transcription after the file is closed AND stable.

 ### 3. Get Notified & View Transcripts